Skip to main content

 Call Number: PS153.I52 C59 2011

-Native American literature explores divides between public and private cultures, ethnicities and experience.
-Beginning with a historical overview of Native American literature, this book presents focused readings of key texts and provides not only a comprehensive introduction to Native American literature but also a critical framework through which it may be read.
+Beginning with a historical overview of Native American literature, this book presents focused readings of key texts and provides a comprehensive introduction to Native American literature and a critical framework through which it may be read.

 Speak Like Singing by